 5825 Brand Road and 5750 Blazer Parkway, and an administration and fire training facility at 6200 Eiterman Road.

-- One of only two fire departments in Ohio that is both accredited by the Commission on Fire Accreditation International and has an ISO-1 rating.
+- One of only three fire departments in Ohio that is both accredited by the Commission on Fire Accreditation International and has an ISO-1 rating.

 Fast Facts on Washington Township:

-- One of only 10 accredited fire departments in Ohio and one of only 196 in the world.
+- One of only 10 accredited fire departments in Ohio and one of only 373 in the world (as of February 2020).

 - Average response time is 5 1/2 minutes or less- significantly lower than the national average.

 - We protect $5.6 billion in real estate assets in Dublin and unincorporated areas.